nimblebun/nimblebun.works/README.md

-# nimblebun.works
+# nimblebun.works website

-This repo contains the source code of the nimblebun.works website.
-Currently, it's just a simple HTML + CSS webpage.

-## License

-MIT.
+This project is currently a work in progress.